Asaye/react-native-system-applications/docs/files.md

 # Files
-<p style = "text-align: justify">This module is used to open any file from the device for a given file path and to open a file picker dialog so that the user can pick any file from the device.
-The module is accessed by calling the files module via <code>Sysapps.files</code>.</p>
+<p style = "text-align: justify">This module is used to open any file from the device for a given file path and to open a file picker dialog so that the user can pick any file from the device.</p>

 ## Functions